source-foundry/fdiff/README.md

 #### CPython `difflib` library

-This project distributes a modified version of third party source code from the [Python programming language library](https://github.com/python/cpython).
+This project distributes a modified version of third party source code from the [Python programming language standard library](https://github.com/python/cpython).
 The `difflib.py` v3.7.4 module is Copyright © 2001-2019 Python Software Foundation; All Rights Reserved.
 This source is modified and distributed in this project under the [PSF LICENSE AGREEMENT FOR PYTHON 3.7.4](https://github.com/source-foundry/fdiff/blob/master/lib/fdiff/thirdparty/PYTHON_LICENSE).
 The module is renamed to `fdifflib.py` to distinguish it from the upstream source and modifications made here are documented in comments at the head of the module.